 Because Elvis was a drug addict, the movie shows that he had his own Dr. Feelgood on the payroll to give injections and pills of whatever drugs were requested.
 In the movie, this enabling doctor is called Dr. Nick (played by Tony Nixon), and he’s based on the real-life Dr. George Nichopoulos, whose nickname was Dr. Nick.
 Just like in the movie, the real-life Dr. Nick had a reputation for being a drug supplier to many celebrities, including Elvis.
 The movie shows that Elvis was mostly addicted to amphetamines and opioids.

-A harrowing scene in the movie shows Elvis collapsing backstage during a concert.
+A harrowing scene in the movie shows Elvis collapsing in a hallway shortly before he’s scheduled to do a concert.
 Members of his entourage frantically try to revive him, but to no avail.
-The decision must be made to take Elvis to a hospital, or summon Dr. Nick to give Elvis an injection so that Elvis can continue the show.
+The decision must be made to take Elvis to a hospital, or summon Dr. Nick to give Elvis an injection so that Elvis can do the show.
 You can easily guess what decision was made in a world where people live by the rule “The show must go on.”
 The movie makes a point of implying that this scenario happened too many times behind the scenes, and it led to Elvis’ downward spiral.

 None of this is really shocking because there have already been so many exposés of Elvis’ private life, there’s really almost no new information to uncover.
+Elvis’ bizarre 1970 visit with then-U.S. president Richard Nixon is neither mentioned nor shown in this movie, probably because there was an entire movie made about it: director Liza Johnson’s 2016 comedy/drama “Elvis & Nixon,” starring Michael Shannon as Elvis and Kevin Spacey as Nixon.
 Luhrmann’s “Elvis” movie isn’t concerned about being a celebrity “tell all” biopic as much as it is concerned about presenting Elvis’ life in ways that are served up like it’s on a conveyor belt and in other ways like it’s part of a splashy musical.

 In other words, “Elvis” is a very mixed bag, but it shines the best and brightest in the area that matters the most: showing Elvis as a music artist.
 The movie has performances of Elvis hits such as “Blue Suede Shoes,” “Hound Dog,” “Jailhouse Rock,” “That’s All Right,” “Are You Lonesome Tonight?,” “Suspicious Minds” and “Heartbreak Hotel.”
 Butler does very good renditions of some these classics, with standout show-stoppers depicting Elvis’ 1968 “comeback” TV special (“Elvis” on NBC) and some of his performances in Las Vegas.